kitao/divsugar/docs/Node.md

 This method is chainable.

 ### `(DivSugar.Node) getTransform(mat)`
-Sets the transform of this Node to the matrix `mat`.
+Sets the transform of this Node to the Matrix `mat`.
 This method is chainable.

 ### `(DivSugar.Node) setTransform(mat) ->`
-Sets the matrix `mat` to the transform of this Node.
+Sets the Matrix `mat` to the transform of this Node.
 This method is chainable.

 ### `(Boolean) getVisible()`